-The Washoe County Health District Air Quality Management Division is required by federal law and state statute to develop and maintain an air pollution control program.
+The Washoe County Health District Air Quality Management Division is required by the Clean Air Act and state statute (NRS 445B.500) to develop and maintain an air pollution control program.
 The program must reduce the air pollution in the District and maintain air quality by:

 - Preparing necessary State Implementation Plans (SIPs);

 - Developing and adopting emission management rules to be included in the District Board of Health Regulations Governing Air Quality Management;

 - Developing and implementing a smoke management program to address health and air quality impacts from prescribed burning;